root-project/root/README/ReleaseNotes/v624/index.md

 - Add the method `AddPoint`to `TGraph(x,y)` and `TGraph2D(x,y,z)`, equivalent to `SetPoint(g->GetN(),x,y)`and `SetPoint(g->GetN(),x,y,z)`
 - Option `E0` draws error bars and markers are drawn for bins with 0 contents.
 Now, combined with options E1 and E2, it avoids error bars clipping.
+- Fix `TAxis::ChangeLabel` for vertical axes and 3D plots

 ## 3D Graphics Libraries